 The student will be dismissed if it is determined the student would not be able to complete the program within 150% of the normal program time.

 Students who have been dismissed are not eligible for readmission to that program.
 Dismissal is effective immediately.
-A student who fails one core course and must withdraw until such time as the course is being offered again for the student to repeat is not considered a dismissal.

 Grading System (Scale)